top of page

 At S2G, our aim is to provide capital and value-add resources to companies that are addressing some of the world’s most pressing environmental and climate-related problems.

-However, we also know that identifying a company’s intended impact, measuring progress toward that impact with integrity, and reporting on it with clarity is a difficult and sometimes intimidating endeavor.
-Like many companies and investors, we’re working to make sense and stay on top of the seemingly endless proliferation of frameworks and standards cropping up around these issues.
+However, we also believe that identifying a company’s intended impact, measuring progress toward that impact with integrity, and reporting on it with clarity is a difficult and sometimes intimidating endeavor.
+Like many companies and investors, we’re working to make sense and stay on top of the seemingly endless proliferation of frameworks and standards that are surfacing around these issues.

-As S2G onboards new companies and works with our existing portfolio, we are being more intentional about the ways that we can help companies in our portfolio navigate these murky waters.
-Underlying this commitment is the premise that measuring and managing a company’s impact on people and planet will enhance its success in the market and deepen its long-term social and environmental outcomes.
+As S2G onboards new companies and works with our existing portfolio, we are being more intentional about the ways that we can offer help navigating these murky waters.
+Underlying this commitment is our belief that measuring and managing a company’s impact on people and planet will enhance its success in the market and deepen its long-term social and environmental outcomes.

-This requires a focus on understanding the impact of what a company delivers to customers in the form of their products and services.
+In practice, this requires understanding the impact of what a company delivers to customers in the form of its products and services.
 It also means understanding the impact of how companies deliver those products and services through ongoing business operations.

-Before we go any further, we want to take a moment to level-set around some of the concepts mentioned above, as we know that there are different and sometimes competing definitions for how to define them.
+Before we go any further, we want to take a moment to level-set around some of the industry terminology mentioned below, as we know that there are different and sometimes competing definitions.
 One visualization that we’ve found especially helpful for clarifying these topics is shown in Figure 1.

 Figure 1: How S2G Thinks of Impact vs. ESG.
 Source: https://impactentrepreneur.com/esg-and-impact/

-The left side of the diagram outlines our additional attention to measuring and managing the impact of a company’s products or services once they’re launched in the market and in the hands of customers.
-This involves identifying who or what will be affected by the product and service, in which ways, and by how much.
+The left side of the diagram outlines our attention to measuring and managing the impact of a company’s products or services once they’re launched in the market and in the hands of customers.
+This involves identifying who or what will be affected by the product and service, in which ways (considering both the potential positive and negative impacts), and by how much.

-The overlap in the Venn diagram shows that, in both cases, efforts to generate the positive impact of products and services AND efforts to minimize financial risk associated with ESG factors have a shared effect of benefiting people and the planet.
+The overlap shows that, in both cases, efforts to generate the positive impact of products and services AND efforts to minimize financial risk associated with ESG factors have a shared effect of benefiting people and the planet.

 This practice of generating information about the impact of a company’s products and services, as well as its business operations, and then using that information to inform management decisions is what a growing number of impact-oriented companies and investors call impact measurement & management, or IMM for short.